 Regardless of what type of policy you choose, make sure to do your research and pick a company that’s been in business for a while and has received positive reviews from its clients.

-My personal pick is World Nomads Travel Insurance and I simply can’t travel without anymore.
-They’ve got me covered in all situations abroad – lost luggage, missed flight, medical emergencies, and much more.
+My personal pick is World Nomads Travel Insurance and I simply can’t travel without it anymore.
+They’ve got me covered in all situations abroad – lost luggage, missed flights, medical emergencies, and much more.